 Air mattress.
 Flashlight.
 PJs.
-These items are great to have when you are attending a sleepover, but my VPs and I had these items in tow for adventures at the Canadian Museum of Nature.
+These items are great to have when you are attending a sleepover.
+My VPs and I had these items in tow to have an adventure at the Canadian Museum of Nature.
 Yes.
 You read that right!
 Now you are probably thinking why would we want to bring all of these things for a visit to a museum?

 Let me fill you in on a tidbit of information: The Canadian Museum of Nature is not just for visits during the day.
 The museum is now introducing their Nature Sleepovers events for families to experience this amazing place in a whole new way – at night!
 They are taking place from September 2018 – June 2019!